 The grant funds five new humanities and humanistic social sciences faculty members per year to attend a two-week orientation before the start of the fall semester.
 They will be selected based on their likely contributions to diversity efforts.

-The Mellon Faculty Summer Institute begins Wednesday, August 14 and ends on Tuesday, August 27, the day before instruction begins.
+The Mellon Faculty Summer Institute begins in August of 2021.
 This summer program and orientation will introduce humanities and sociology faculty to resources and support services designed with underrepresented students and faculty in mind.

 The summer institute will also offer workshops on teaching challenges and best practices for advancing research, and provide networking opportunity with supportive senior faculty and administrators.
 Each day will consist of a light breakfast beginning at 8:30 a.m., a daily write-in, a workshop and a lunch ending at 1 p.m.